binarybrian/oofs/README.md

 ## Running
 There is one main executable class called 'Demo'.
 This creates a basic file system and executes the **Move**, **Size** and **Path** operations.
+The operations shown here are fairly trivial.
+More robust tests are implemented as JUnit tests.
+Please refer to and run the test suite located in oofs.AllTests.

 Recommended:
 Launch 'Demo' from an IDE such as Intellij or Eclipse